one-among-us/data/people/Dethelly/page.en.md

 >
 > Girl, how are you now?
 (I am fine, what happened?)
 >
-> It's nothing, but…… I always worried about that you might……as well.
-So I'm calling to ask if are okay or not.
+> It's nothing, but…… I've always worried that you might……as well.
+So I'm calling to ask if you're okay or not.
 >
 > Girl, if anything happens in the future, please tell your parents and not hold back and say nothing.
-Your parents always love you.
+Your parents will always love you.
 >
 > After our generation became parents, we no longer keep the authority and stubbornness of our elders.
 >
 > So do I…… The path I am currently taking in life is not what my parents hoped, but I think it's no problem.
 >
-> We may not fully understand the decisions made by children, but we will support her if she carefully considered them.
+> We may not fully understand the decisions made by children, but we will support her if she carefully considers them.
 >
-> Girl, I am glad you're okay, wish you a happy life.
+> Girl, I am glad you're okay.
+I wish you a happy life.

-Sugar had a very cute face and figure.
+Sugar had a cute face and figure.
 If we change a character of her name to another homophonic one, it would become a girl's name that perfectly matches her gentle and soft temperament.

-But she just departed, with a mentality of "take a gamble".
+But she just departed with a mentality of "take a gamble".
 Her life was frozen at the age of 19.

 When Sugar just passed away, her mother couldn't accept her decisions.
 But what did her mother say in the end?